Enjoy The Beautiful Outdoors in Marion County

 Hales Bar Marina and Resort

 Hales Bar Marina and Resort rests in a stunning seventy-four (74) acre park.
-It is a full-service marina and RV/cabin resort by the beautiful Nickajack Lake located at 1265 Hales Bar Rd., Guild, Tennessee, 37340 at mile marker 431.1L.
-Services offered include boat rentals, floating and land cabin rentals, mini golf, and outdoor pavilion for parties.
+It is a full-service marina and RV/cabin resort by the beautiful Nickajack Lake located at 1265 Hales Bar Road, Guild, Tennessee, 37340 at mile marker 431.1L.
+Services offered include boat rentals, floating and land cabin rentals,mini golf, swimming pool and ghost tours in the historical Hales Bar Power House.

 For more information, visit Hales Bar Marina.